Hyper Diffusion Planner

 Left: Training data splits (S / M / L / XL).
 Right: Both open- and closed-loop performance scale steadily with data.

-4 — RL Post-Training for Safety
+4 — RL Post-Training

 Imitation learning produces a strong behavioral prior but provides no explicit safety constraint—a critical gap for deployment.
 We close it with an RL post-training stage that directly optimizes a safety-aware reward while keeping the entire diffusion architecture intact.